 When you’re weaning, quite a lot of time is spent making different meal purees of varying degrees of smoothness depending on what age your baby is.
 We would then freeze them in ice cube trays.
 If we were off out over a mealtime we would take a few cubes in a pot for our daughter to eat.
 This method, of course, works fine and lots of parents do this.

 However, after seeing these refillable food pouches I could instantly see that they would be so much easier, cleaner and less hassle to store than the ice cube portions.
 All you do is make up the filling for the pouch (either a hot or cold one) and then put it in the measuring cup that comes with the set.
 You can even whizz the filling in the cup to make things easier.
 You then attach one of the empty pouches to the nozzle at the bottom of the cup.
 Using the plunger, push all the meal into the pouch until it is full.
 Have a look at how it works in the video below.

 The pouches are both freezer safe and microwave safe so you can freeze pouches in preparation and also heat them up easily without having to decant them into a bowl.
 Your little one can either suck the food straight from the pouch or you can squeeze the puree into a bowl or onto a spoon for them to eat.
 Such an easy way to store and carry your little ones food.
 You can continue to use them once your baby is on to chunkier foods for things like smoothies to get a bit more fruit and veg into them!

-- SUITABLE FOR WEANING BABIES - 4+ & toddlers, store yoghurts, smoothies etc, weaning first foods,
+- SUITABLE FOR WEANING BABIES - from 4 months plus right up to toddlers, to store yoghurts, smoothies, purees and first weaning foods

 Do you take children’s cutlery with you?